The

 NNH 1998

-made behind the shoulder of the animal straight around the body,
+the shoulder of the animal straight around the body, and between

-and between the front legs (diagram 1) so that plenty of skin
+the front legs (diagram 1) so that plenty of skin is obtained.

-is obtained.
-Proceed then to cut along the back of the neck to
+Proceed then to cut along the back of the neck to a point behind

-peeled/fisted off up to the base of the skull, where the head
+off up to the base of the skull, where the head is severed from

-the trophy and attached cape should be placed in a hessian or
+attached cape should be placed in a hessian or cloth sack for

-cloth sack for transportation to ourselves.
-Never place a fresh
+transportation to ourselves.
+Never place a fresh cape into a

-cape into a plastic sack, as this can cause it to 'sweat', which
+plastic sack, as this can cause it to 'sweat', which would aid

-would aid bacterial growth, rendering the skin practically useless
+bacterial growth, rendering the skin practically useless and

 for a day or two, it is better to freeze it.
 If this is to be